Tompolompo/tompolompo.github.io/index.md

 layout: page
 ---

-## Hello, this is me
+## Hello, this is me!
-I'm an energetic and driven AI and ML enthusiast with a background in engineering physics, and as an elite athlete in both javeling throwing and olympic weightlifting.
-I have a burning passion to make the world a better place for everyone in it.
+I'm an energetic, curious and social AI and ML enthusiast with a burning passion to make the world a better place for everyone in it.
+My background is in engineering physics, and I have been an elite athlete in both javeling throwing and olympic weightlifting.
+I'm looking for opportunities as a data scientist where I can foster my interest and improve my skills in AI and ML.

 ![image](https://drive.google.com/uc?export=view&id=1Jxga8Q1ZMHlcMkXMeiIQDakRAkPuiQn0)
 _This is me in Utrecht, the Netherlands, during my exchange year 2019/2020_

 ### What's on this site?
-links to other sub pages...
+Check out my [cv](/cv/), see what [projects](/projects/) I've done and get to know [me](/me/) better.

 ---